ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

   - Connected cars.
   - User accounts for cloud services or social media.

-See {{bluetooth-vs-other-technologies}}  for information and recommendation related to GPS trackers.
+The one exception to this is GPS trackers, see {{bluetooth-vs-other-technologies}} for relevant information and recommendations.

 ### Victim Profiles